| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 the road sits down another small distance toward the direction

+the tire is pointed.
 As the car's weight comes onto these small increments, they

 stick to the road.
 The tread is now pulling the rest of the tire